 In Lisbon it’s more about where not to stay.
 If you like to sleep before 4am, avoid the suburbs of Bairro Alto and Cais do Sodre.
 Historic neighbourhoods like Alfama, Mouraria and Castelo are super cute, but be prepared to potentially carry your suitcase up cobbled staircases where there is no road to your front door (not fun).
 Places like Baixa, Chiado, Principe Real and Avenida Liberdade make a good base for exploring and it’s easy to walk everywhere.
 Lisbon is a great central location to explore the wider region too, and you can easily take day trips surrounding destinations like Sintra and Cascais.

-The public transport system around Lisbon uses the same Vive card.
+The public transport system around Lisbon uses the same Navegante card.
 You can purchase one for 50c using the machines at metro or train stations.
 Top it up with ‘zapping’ credit.
 The metro, bus or tram cost approximately €1.30-50 per ride and trains or ferries are more expensive, depending on where you are going.
+The card saves your money when you travel – if you pay cash a bus cosst €2.10 (2024 price).
 Trains will take you to the beaches along the Cascais line or out to Sintra.
 South of the river is technically no longer Lisbon and they use a different transport card and system.

-If you plan to hit a lot of museums, the “Lisbon Card” is a pass that offers 24, 48 or 72-hour access to stacks of galleries, museums, and sights, plus unlimited access whole Lisbon transport network.
+If you plan to hit a lot of museums, the “Lisbon Card” is an amazing value pass that offers 24, 48 or 72-hour access to stacks of galleries, museums, and sights, plus unlimited access whole Lisbon transport network.
+One day starts around €20, so if you visit two or more sights or museums in a day and use public transport then you’ll gain serious value from the card.
+Even as a local I buy the card and plan a cultural weekend in Lisbon as it saves me so much money.

 Everything you need to know about beautiful Lisbon